Kleadron-Software/GDXP/README.md

 **GDXP is unofficial and not affiliated with the Godot project.**
 If you're looking for the regular version of Godot, you can find it here: https://godotengine.org

-The target is currently just 32-bit Windows XP, but the GLES1 rasterizer should be portable to other platforms that implement OpenGL.
+The lowest platform target is currently 32-bit Windows XP, but the GLES1 rasterizer should be portable to other platforms that implement OpenGL.
 I only develop on Windows, so I have not explored other platforms.
 "GDXP" is kind of a temporary name but I have nothing better.